kneasle/wheatley/README.md

 ### Notable features
 - Configurable rhythm detection that updates in real time
 - Automatic correction for Ringing Room using multiple server URLs for load balancing
-- Very light resource footprint, as it doesn't interact with a browser to talk to Ringing Room
+- Very light resource footprint, as it doesn't interact with a browser to communicate with Ringing Room

 ### Contributing
 Contributions are very welcome!
 See [here](CONTRIBUTING.md) for guidance.